Indoor Air Quality in Maple Plain, MN

 Indoor Air Quality Products:

 This is probably the most common indoor air quality product.
 It can be as simple as a pleated filter that removes solid particulates from the air.
 With the addition of ionizers along with the filter, greater filtration can be achieved removing 99% of airborne particles.
 We recommend the iWave, it does a great job of cleaning your home’s air.

-Overly dry air can cause itchy, cracked skin, and static electrically shocks to name a few.
-The average home during the winter months has humidity levels that are dryer than most deserts!
+Overly dry air can cause itchy, cracked skin, and static electrical shock to name a few.
+The average home during the winter months has humidity levels that are drier than most deserts!
 Adding moisture to the air reduces the opportunity for dust and other irritants to circulate in the air you breathe.
 Having proper humidification in the air will make you feel warmer at lower set temperatures.